Psmths/windows-forensic-artifacts/network/terminal-services-remote-1149.md

 # Microsoft-Windows-TerminalServices-RemoteConnectionManager/Operational/1149
+This event, logged to the Microsoft-Windows-TerminalServices-RemoteConnectionManager/Operational channel, is logged when an RDP connection is established.

+> [!WARNING]
-This event, logged to the Microsoft-Windows-TerminalServices-RemoteConnectionManager/Operational channel, is logged when an RDP connection is established. **It does not indicate a successfully authenticated RDP session has taken place.** This event is logged on the **destination** sytem, that is, the system which received an RDP connection event, and provides information on the source of the connection.
+> This event does not indicate a successfully authenticated RDP session has taken place, only that the channel has been established for an RDP attempt to be made.

+> [!IMPORTANT]
+> This event is logged on the **destination** endpoint.

 ### Behavioral Indications
  - [x] Behavioral - Lateral Movement (TA0008)